unitymakesus/unity-dev-standards/source/projects/existing.md

 yarn
 ```

-**Note:** Check the `package.json` and `composer.json` files in the theme for required minimum versions of Node and PHP, respectively.
+**Note:** Check the `package.json` and `composer.json` files in the theme for info about the minimum required versions of Node and PHP, respectively.

 ### Sage 9 Themes
 In most cases, these older projects use a parent theme _(unity-core)_ and a child theme _(unity-child)_.
 Shell into your project using Local and run `composer install` from the parent theme's directory to install any PHP dependencies.